 - 22.1 The Trust will monitor the use of computers/IT without notice.
-A record of any sites accessed by staff or inappropriate or offensive words used is automatically stored on the system and may be examined later if misuse is suspected. - An employee who is aware or suspects that abuse of computers, email or the internet is taking place is under a duty to report this immediately to the Head of School or Executive Headteacher. - 22.3 Any suspected breach of the Online Safety Policy, including the ICT acceptable use agreement, will be investigated and dealt with under the Trust's Disciplinary Policy.
+A record of any sites accessed by staff or inappropriate or offensive words used is automatically stored on the system and may be examined later if misuse is suspected. - 22.2 An employee who is aware or suspects that abuse of computers, email or the internet is taking place is under a duty to report this immediately to the Head of School or Executive Headteacher. - 22.3 Any suspected breach of the Online safety Policy and ICT Acceptable Use Agreement will be investigated and dealt with under the Trust's Disciplinary Policy (on staff shared area).